Code-Institute-Submissions/webzone-milestone-project-three/README.md

 - **Navbar/Sidenav Links** - The navbar and sidenav links vary depending on whether the user is logged in or not.
 If the user isn't logged in, the Home, Sign Up and Sign In links are shown on the navigation bar.
 When the user is logged in, the Home, Create Post, Profile, and Sign Out links are shown.

 - **Sign Up** - Allows new users to sign-up for a free account.
 The form's username field and password field only accept letters and or numbers.
 I've included checks to ensure that the username doesn't already exist in the database before users are successfully registered.
-The password is been harshed before stored in the database for security purposes.
+The password is been hashed before stored in the database for security purposes.

 - **Sign In** - Allows existing users to sign-in into their account.
 I've included authorization checks to verify the username and password (hashed password) against the details stored in the database before users can be logged in.
-If the username and passowrd matches, the user will successfully sign-in.
+If the username and passoword matches, the user will successfully sign-in.

 - **Flash Messages** - The flash messages are been displayed at the top of the page below the navigation bar when the user performs certain actions.
 These messages differ based on user interaction and provides helper messages for users.

 - **Search** - A user can search for a particular post by typing a keyword into the search bar , and the results are subsequently displayed when the user clicks the Search button.
-For example, if the user searches for 'Python', the results will show all Post with the keyword 'Python' in theit titles.
+For example, if the user searches for 'Python', the results will show all Post with the keyword 'Python' in their titles.
 The form field is required, and the user can't submit the form without entering a keyword of minimum 3 characters e.g 'git'.
 If there is no post in the databse with any keyword provided by the user, upon clicking the search button 'No Result Found' will be displayed on the screen of the user's device.

 - **Reset Button** - The reset button is available in the Search bar.
 Clicking the Reset button refreshes the 'home' page and restores its default values.